State Guide

 Can I search Cook County criminal records online?

 Only partially.
 The Clerk of the Circuit Court of Cook County provides online access to civil case dockets and some criminal case listing information.
 However, detailed criminal case files — including certified dispositions and full docket entries — are not available for online viewing.
-To obtain these, you must visit the courthouse in person (the Leighton Criminal Court Building for most criminal matters) or engage a local runner service familiar with Cook County records.
+To obtain these, you must visit the courthouse in person or engage a local runner service familiar with Cook County records.

 Can I use these searches for jobs, housing, or insurance decisions?